Living in Cambodia: A Firsthand Guide (For Digital Nomads)

 A digital nomadic life doesn’t always have to revolve around the over-urbanised cities and booming townships, and Cambodia’s riverside settlements of Kep and Kampot are proof of that.

-This sleepy fishing village on Cambodia’s south coast is a perfect place to simply get away from it all.
+This sleepy fishing destination by the coast is a perfect place to simply get away from it all.
 Only a half-hour drive east of Kampot, Kep is a tranquil mixture of sandy beaches, idyllic pepper farms and a beautiful national park.
 Although not the urban hub you might wish for when working as a digital nomad, Kep is the perfect sleepy place to recharge your batteries.

 Pros of living in Kep